 In any financial year the Council will look to fund a diverse range of activities that further the Council's goals and are preferably under the Council's funding priority areas, both in Australia and China, including projects which have a reach outside the major cities.
 The Council's funding priority areas are outlined in the 2014-18 Strategic Plan.
 The ACC currently supports projects under the broad themes of arts and culture (including sport), education and economic diplomacy.

 Can I apply for a grant?

 Yes, you can apply for a grant if you are an Australian citizen or organisation.
-We do provide grants to Chinese organisations on a case by case basis, however our preference is for the Chinese organisation to have an Australian partner/ organisation who applies for the grant.
+We do provide grants to Chinese organisations on a case by case basis, however our strong preference is for the Chinese organisation to have an Australian partner/ organisation who applies for the grant.